-Help is already available through the disability benefits and the disability premiums in the income-related benefits in recognition of the extra costs, including heating, which people with cancer may have.
-These are spread over a 52-week period and can have a substantial annual value, up to around £8,000.
+People with cancer may also receive financial support through the disability benefits and the disability premiums in the income-related benefits in recognition of the extra costs, including heating, which they may have.
+These are spread over a 52 week period and can have a substantial annual value, up to around £8,000.